z1rtaee/z1rtaee/README.md

 Hi, I’m @z1rtae
-I’m currently studying Computer Science at 42Lisboa.
+I’m currently studying Computer Science at 42Lisboa while teaching coding, game development and robotics students from 7-18 years!

-I have an Animation and Visual Creation degree and I'm working as a Video Game Artist.
+I have an Animation and Visual Creation degree and I'm working as a freelancer Video Game Artist.